 If you are a writer, you know already that writing and self-publishing an ebook is easier these days than finding a book editor.
 People are creating more ebooks to build their personal brand by helping other people in different ventures like growing their freelancing business or monetizing their skills.

 If you have finished writing your book, the next step is editing.
-Editing consumes a lot of energy and time of the writer but it is necessary to remove unnecessary content and errors.
-What do you prefer for doing it: Self-editing, hiring a freelance editor, or pay for a book editing service?
+Editing consumes a lot of energy and time for the writer but it is necessary to remove unnecessary content and errors.
+What do you prefer for doing it: Self-editing, hiring a freelance editor, or paying for a book editing service?

 Do not get puzzled over finding the right book editor.
 Instead, follow these 6 steps:

 Do you consider editing as simple proofreading?
 You are wrong if you think so.